 Once the links have been established, any authorized person can use IMS/21, regardless whether they are outfitted with PC or dumb terminal.
 This flexibility delivers maximum benefit from a superior imaging solution without making a substantial investment in new hardware and training.
 While Image Clerk provides for image display and scanning, Librarian can display COLD reports in a 5250 emulation session or on a dumb terminal.
 If Image Clerk is installed Librarian will automatically launch the Image Viewer provided the user is at a display capable of displaying images (PC, 3489, IBM Network Station, WYSE Terminal running CITRIX or any PC running Windows 3.11, 95, 98 or NT Workstation.

-IMS/21 logically groups documents and images into directories called Folios, Making it easier to organize and manage them.
+IMS/21 logically groups documents and images into directories called ýFolios,ý Making it easier to organize and manage them.
 Each folio has a user-defined name, description and folio subject.
-For example, a folio called Letters could group all your correspondence by customer, or another folio called Orders might group orders by customer and order number.
+For example, a folio called ýLettersý could group all your correspondence by customer, or another folio called ýOrdersý might group orders by customer and order number.
 Although an image is stored only once, it can be indexed and retrieved under many different keys and references through IMS/21’s Electronic Filing Cabinet facility, allowing you to access all of your images directly, independently of any particular application.

 Above all, IMS/21 gives you flexibility– to adapt to different situations, to change, to grow.
 You have complete control over the images you store and how you display then for individual users– tailoring the display, the application, and the particular panel being viewed at that time.

 No reviews have been submitted.
 Do you use IMS/21?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!